Measurement of the nuclear modification factor for muons from charm and bottom hadrons in Pb+Pb collisions at 5.02 TeV with the ATLAS detector: Signal extraction

 Muons from hard scattering have a symmetric $\rho$ distribution peaked at zero, while the hadronic background has a broader $\rho$ distribution and the peak shifted toward higher values.
 This change in shape is due to differences between the actual energy loss of this background and the estimated energy loss based on muon simulations.
 Only energy loss of muons is properly corrected for and added to the MS momentum measurement.
 The different shapes of the $\rho$ distributions for the hadronic background and the other muons allow the hadronic background to be isolated using a template-fitting procedure~\cite{HION-2018-23,HION-2019-11}.
 The yields of inclusive heavy-flavour muons and hadronic background muons are extracted from the $\rho$ template fit.
 The templates for the charm and bottom muon $\rho$ distributions are determined from multijet hard-scattering \PYTHIA[8] \pp collision events at $\sqrt{s} = 5.02~\TeV$ filtered for the presence of a generator-level muon produced with parameter values as in the A14 tune~\cite{ATL-PHYS-PUB-2014-021} and using the \NNPDF[23lo] parton distribution functions~\cite{Ball:2012cx}.
 The templates for the charm and bottom muon $\rho$ distributions (and track transverse impact parameter, \dcaT, distributions, described below) in multijet hard-scattering QCD \PYTHIA[8] samples are found to be identical to those from non-diffractive QCD \PYTHIA[8] samples, while hard-scattering QCD \PYTHIA[8] samples have much higher muon filter efficiency.
 The $\rho$ templates for the prompt-muon background are obtained from the simulation procedure described in the previous paragraph.
 The hadronic background and fake-muon $\rho$ templates are obtained from non-diffractive QCD simulations of \pp collisions at $\sqrt{s} =5.02~\TeV$ in \PYTHIA[8], with the A14 tune and \NNPDF[23lo] parton distribution functions.
 The fake-muon contribution is fixed relative to the hadronic background, with the ratio obtained from simulations.
 The momenta of the reconstructed muons selected in \PYTHIA[8] simulations are calibrated to match the muon momentum response in \pp and \PbPb data.
 The calibration is performed via shift and smearing parameters~\cite{HION-2019-11} determined from the invariant mass response in \Jmm events.
 The same calibration is applied to all muon candidates including those from background contributions.
 Alternative calibrations for background contributions are used for the systematic uncertainty evaluation.
-The signal muon $\rho$ distribution shape shows no obvious dependence on muon \pt, but is found to be broader in the more forward pseudorapidity region and more central \PbPb collisions, both due to poorer muon momentum resolution in the ID.
-The hadronic background $\rho$ distribution becomes broader at higher \pt and in more central collisions.
-Examples of the $\rho$ template fit are shown in \Fig{\ref{fig:fit_rho}} for muons with $6 < \pt < 7~\GeV$ in \pp collisions and 20--30\% centrality \PbPb collisions.